connectdotz/yarn-nohoist-examples/workspaces-examples/react-native/README.md

 ## Introduction

 This repository was originally used to test the [nohoist](https://github.com/yarnpkg/yarn/pull/4979) implementation of [yarn](https://github.com/yarnpkg/yarn).
-The goal is to create a react-native project within the workspaces as seamless as a stand-alone project.
+The goal is to create a react-native project within the workspaces as seamless as a standalone project.

-1. [rn-native](rn-native/README.md) - use yarn nohoist to create a default app with `react-native init`.
+1. [rn-native](rn-native) - use yarn nohoist to create a default app with `react-native init`.
 1. [rn-expo](rn-expo) - use yarn nohoist to create a default expo app with `create-react-native-app`.

 ## What is the problem?